BABUSHKIN’S

 ”I’m Gonna Sit Right Down and Write Myself a Letter,” music by Fred E. Ahlert and lyrics by Joe Young, was recorded here with Susan Griss on electric bass.
 The song been covered countless times, most famously by Fats Waller in 1935 and most recently by Paul McCartney.

-“Elsie’s Jump” is an guitar portrait of our gorgeous Newfie dog.
+“Elsie’s Jump” is a guitar portrait of our gorgeous Newfie dog.

 “As Best as I Can” is my old-age confession about ambition and humility.